Walmart Black Friday: Best 75 Deals on Apple, Google , 4K TVs & More

 - ionVac Robot Vacuum, Powerful (2000Pa Suction) Wi-Fi Connected, Hardwood to Medium Pile Carpet Floor Cleaning, Self-Charging “Smart” Vacuum Controlled Via Mobile App or Voice Activated Commands for $149 (regularly $249)

-- Costway 3 Seats Patio Canopy Swing Glider Hammock Cushioned Steel Frame Backyard for $115.99 (originally $300)
+- Costway 3 Seats Patio Canopy Swing Glider Hammock Cushioned Steel Frame Backyard for $115.99 (regularly $300)

 - Yankee Candle 3-Pack Holiday Gift Set for $19.98

-- Large Hammock Chair Swing, Relax Hanging Rope Swing Chair for $36 (originally $72)
+- Large Hammock Chair Swing, Relax Hanging Rope Swing Chair for $36 (regularly $72)

 Kitchen